-Development proposals for small scale windfall developments on unallocated sites will be supported where they are in accordance with policies in the Plan.
+Development proposals for small scale (typically less than 5 dwellings) windfall developments on unallocated sites will be supported where they are in accordance with policies in the Plan.
 Particular attention will be given to conformity with W/HO4, as well as relevant district-wide and national policies.